hczhcz/mese-next/README.md

 * MESE-Next does not need a MESE executable;
 * MESE-Next supports higher maximum players, and multiple games at the same time;
 * IMese supports encrypted connection;
-* IMese has a history analysing and player ranking system ([here](https://github.com/hczhcz/mese-player-ranking) is a standalone system);
+* IMese has a history analyzing and player ranking system ([here](https://github.com/hczhcz/mese-player-ranking) is a standalone system);
 * IMese only runs under x86 Windows environment;

 Client Side Requirements